nimh-dsst/dsst-rtd/docs/curations/ctask/README.md

 - Video: watch a video of a fish tank and press a button when an 'x' appears on a clown fish
 - Rest: passively stare at a fixation cross

 Each task block lasted 3 minutes (180 seconds), preceded by 12 seconds of instructions.
-Task blocks were presented twice in a random order such that they did not perform the same block twice in a row (order consistent across participants).
+The order of task blocks was randomized so that each task was always preceded and followed by a different task.
+This pseudo-random order of the task blocks was consistent across participants.

 ### Scanning Parameters